 I realised there were some risks I was willing to take, and also some sacrifices I wasn’t willing to compromise on.
 Journaling helped me understand my options so I could make an intentional and informed decision.

 For thos of you who are wondering, I decided to take the leap to self-employment.
 You can read more about how I made my career transition here.

 How To Start Journaling

 Hopefully, by now I’ve convinced you that journaling is a life-changing habit and you’re ready to get started!
 If so, here are my top tips on how to start journaling:

 First and foremost, relax and let go of any ideas about doing it the “right” way— because when it comes to journaling, there’s no such thing!
 Your journal is a personal space for you to use however you see fit.

 I have one friend who actually recommends drawing a quick scribble on the first page to help break the ice!
 Or, if you’re not that brave, a “safer” option is to write the date at the top of the page.

 Next, decide what you want to write about.
-A great way to begin is to write “morning pages”, which is a term used by Julia Cameron of the Artist’s Way (a great book for anyone who wants to connect with their inner artist) to describe stream of consciousness writing.
+A great way to begin is to write “morning pages”, which is a term used by Julia Cameron in The Artist’s Way (a great book for anyone who wants to connect with their inner artist) to describe stream of consciousness writing.

 She calls it morning pages because she recommends writing three pages every morning, but if you’re just getting started, don’t worry about filling three pages.
 Just start writing whatever is on your mind (even if you write “blah, blah” or whatever).
 Don’t overthink it—just keep writing!